-Minnesota State Community and Technical College (M State), Wadena campus, is seeking Full-Time Electrician Instructor (two positions) to begin fall semester 2019.
-These positions will become unlimited upon completion of required six semesters of probationary status.
+Minnesota State Community and Technical College (M State), is seeking a Full-Time Electrician Instructor to begin fall semester 2019.
+This position will be on the Moorhead campus and also have some assignments on the Wadena Campus- anticipated 75% in Moorhead, 25% in Wadena.
+This position will become unlimited upon completion of required six semesters of probationary status.

 Activities related to comprehensive community college teaching and learning, including but not limited to:

 Instructional planning and delivery;

 Assessment of student performance at course and departmental level, and contribute to student assessment at the college general education level;

 Participation in department meetings, coordination activities, and college-wide committees.

 Two year diploma in an electrician program or completion of a registered electrician apprenticeship program.